speciationgenomics/speciationgenomics.github.io/_pages/about.md

 ### Joana Meier

-Joana Meier is a Research Fellow University of Cambridge, UK.
+Joana Meier is a Research Fellow at University of Cambridge, UK.
 Her research focus is on speciation and evolutionary genomics.
 Why do some taxa rapidly generate new species, whereas others remain species-poor?
 She is particularly interested in the role of hybridisation (interbreeding) in rapid speciation and adaptation.
 Her study systems include *Heliconius* and ithomiine butterflies from South America and cichlid fishes from the East African Lake Victoria.
 You can learn more on [her website](https://joanameier.ch/) or on [her Google scholar profile](https://scholar.google.co.uk/citations?user=5C_BoWQAAAAJ&hl=en&oi=ao).

 ### Mark Ravinet